heptarch/heptarch.github.io/drafts/demon.md

 to check the readings again.

 There is a small discrepancy in the Holborn interferometer.
-She does a quick calculation and notes that *both polarizations must be reversed*.
+She does a quick calculation and concludes that one of the rotating polarizations is *reversed*.
+She knows the number and arrangement of reflectors better than the veins in her hand;

 <p align="center">
   ⁂